Towards Omni-RAG: Comprehensive Retrieval-Augmented Generation for Large Language Models in Medical Applications: Experiments

 \subsection{Main Results}

 To evaluate the effectiveness of our method, we incorporate three frozen readers with varying intrinsic knowledge: Qwen2.5-7B~\cite{QwenTeam2024}, Llama3.1-8B~\cite{Dubey2024}, and Mistral0.3-7B~\cite{Jiang2023}.
+The use of these pretrained models is consistent with their intended purposes.
 The main results are summarized in Table~\ref{tab:main_result} and Table~\ref{tab:expert}, leading to the following key observations:

 \textbf{1.
 Effectiveness of Planning Methods:} Planning approaches (baselines excluding Original Question and Query2Doc) consistently outperform direct retrieval methods that rely on the original question or pseudo-document queries across most test cases.
 This underscores the importance of multi-source planning, which enables language models to retrieve information dynamically from diverse sources.
 However, for PubMedQA and BioASQ, non-planning approaches yield competitive results.
 This can be attributed to the strong alignment between these datasets and the ``Research'' source, reducing the need for planning.